Gediminas Kirkilas: Life and career

 Kirkilas was born in Vilnius in 1951.
 After returning from mandatory military service, from 1972 to 1978 he worked on several cultural monuments (e.g. churches or the Verkiai Palace) restoring their interior and especially rolled gold and molding.
 In 1978–1982 he studied political science.
 After graduation, he joined the Communist Party of Lithuania and took various posts there.
 When Algirdas Brazauskas was appointed the secretary of the party, Kirkilas became his press secretary.

-Since independence was declared on 11 March 1990, Kirkilas was involved in the state matters and was elected to the Seimas seven times, representing the Democratic Labour Party of Lithuania (in 1992, 1996 and 2000) and the Social Democratic Party of Lithuania (in 2004, 2008, 2012 and 2016).
+After independence was declared on 11 March 1990, Kirkilas was involved in the state matters and was elected to the Seimas seven times, representing the Democratic Labour Party of Lithuania (in 1992, 1996 and 2000) and the Social Democratic Party of Lithuania (in 2004, 2008, 2012 and 2016).
 He was appointed the Minister of National Defence of Lithuania on 7 December 2004.

 In 2004, he received an MBA from the International Business School in Vilnius.

-He was confirmed by the Seimas on 4 July 2006 after Zigmantas Balčytis, the provisional Prime Minister, failed to gather the required support from the parliament.
+Kirkilas was confirmed by the Seimas on 4 July 2006 after Zigmantas Balčytis, the provisional Prime Minister, failed to gather the required support from the parliament.
 He stepped down on 27 November 2008 after the 2008 parliamentary elections, and gave way to Andrius Kubilius to start his second term as the prime minister.

 In January 2007 he was praised in The Economist as an unsung hero whose "minority administration has surpassed all expectations".

+Kirkilas died in the morning on 20 April 2024, at the age of 72.